 Family and General visiting hours are from 4:00 pm till 8:00 pm during Monday through Thursday.
 There is no visiting on Friday.
 Weekend visitations are from 8:00 am till 8:00 pm, including all Holidays.
 The visiting center is located at 4136 Branch Center Road, Sacramento, CA 95827.
 They can be reached at (916) 875-6996 during the same hours as listed above.
 Each minor is allowed to receive a 45-minute visitation, three (3) times a week with a maximum of three (3) visitors each visit.

 Visits before a detention hearing may be done anytime during operational hours at the visiting center.
-Visits after court hearings may be done only during the week (Mon. - Fri.) from 8:00 am till 8:00 pm and must be the actual day of court hearing.
+Visits after court hearings may be done only during the week (Mon. - Fri.) from 8:00 am till 8:00 pm and must be the actual day of the court hearing.
 All succeeding visits are highly recommended to be scheduled by appointment.

 To schedule a visit, please call (916) 874-2777 during operational hours.
-It is advised to arrive at least an hour before schedule visit to allow for registration.
+It is advised to arrive at least an hour before the scheduled visit to allow for registration.
 Scheduled visits are prioritized over walk-in visits; therefore walk-in visits will be accommodated based on space availability.
-Please allow one (1) day to cancel a scheduled visitation before the actual day of visit as a courtesy to other visitors.
+Please allow one (1) day to cancel a scheduled visitation before the actual day of the visit as a courtesy to other visitors.
 To cancel a visit, please call the same number provided above.

 Proof of Identification and Security Procedure

 All visitors must provide proof of identification as part of the standard search of their persons and belongings.
 Everyone who enters the facility will pass through metal detectors and submit to a "pat down" procedure so staff may search for any illegal items.
 The following are accepted forms of identification at the Sacramento County Juvenile Hall: